Jolak5/kanban-copy/todo-list/sneak_peek.md

-# Sneak peek: To Do list
+# Sneak peek: To-do list

 ## Learning objectives
 - Build a website based on an existing website.